SpurwingIO/Chat-Bots/Discord/NodeJS/README.md

 - For public issues and bugs please use the GitHub Issues Page.
 - For enquiries and private issues reach out to us at support@spurwing.io
 - Join our Discord Community Server: https://discord.gg/j3gd5Qk5uW
+- Learn more about the [Spurwing Scheduling API](https://github.com/Spurwing/Appointment-Scheduling-API).

 # Conclusion